Social security and services for people applying for and receiving international protection in Finland

 - Information on asylum seekers – Ministry of the Interior

 - Information on integration of immigrants – Ministry of Employment and the Economy

 - Integration.fi (Ministry of Economic Affairs and the Employment)

 - Information on immigration – Immigration Service

-- Working in Finland - Information about livin and working in Finland (pdf)
+- Working in Finland - Information for immigrants (pdf)